 - For the Rec Center, Rec Fields, PEB, and Bahnsen Gym space: Rec Sports (Rec Center 103, email@example.com, or 940-565-2275)

 - For the Center for Fraternity and Sorority Life, Fraternity Row, or Sorority Row/Courtyard space: Center for Fraternity and Sorority Life (Center for Fraternity and Sorority Life, firstname.lastname@example.org, or 940-369-8463)

 - For the Environmental Building (EESAT) Atrium: Events Coordinator (Env 164, email@example.com, 940-565-4912)

 - For Coliseum and Gateway Center space: Coliseum (Coliseum 111, firstname.lastname@example.org, 940-565-2557)

 - For Apogee Stadium space: Athletics (email@example.com)

-For more information about the Event Application process, please contact Student Activities in Union 345, or at 940-565-3807, or firstname.lastname@example.org.
+For more information about the Event Application process and technical assistance with the Event App in OrgSync, please contact Student Activities in Union 345, or at 940-565-3807, or firstname.lastname@example.org.